-Debt service reserve: At close, the debt service reserve requirement is 1.16% of the principal outstanding of the rated notes (being the Class A1 and A2 plus B and C notes), i.e. €12.5 million.
-After closing, the required reserve level must be equal to the higher between (i) 1.16% of the outstanding amount of the rated notes as of the relevant payment date and (ii) 0.5% of the initial outstanding amount of the rated notes (i.e. approximately € 5.3 million) as long as the rated notes are outstanding; it will be zero thereafter.
+Debt service reserve: At close, the debt service reserve requirement is 1.00% of the principal outstanding of the rated notes (being the Class A1 and A2 plus B notes), i.e. €9.38 million.
+After closing, the required reserve level must be equal to the higher between (i) 1.00% of the outstanding amount of the rated notes as of the relevant payment date and (ii) 0.5% of the initial outstanding amount of the rated notes (i.e. approximately € 4.69 million) as long as the rated notes are outstanding; it will be zero thereafter.

-The reserve fund will be replenished after the interest payment of the Class A, B (only prior to a Class B interest subordination event) and C notes (only prior to a Class C interest subordination event).
+The reserve fund will be replenished after the interest payment of the Class A, B (only prior to a Class B interest subordination event).
 The cash reserve only provides liquidity support for the rated notes during the lifetime of the transaction, however it is also available for the payment of principal on the rated notes upon the amortisation of all rated notes or (if earlier) on maturity date.